Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

-## Moodle block for marking your favorites pages
+## Moodle block for marking your favourite pages as bookmarks

-In brief, the MFreak block `user_favorites` gives the user a method to mark pages as favorite.
+In brief, the MFreak block `user_favorites` gives the user a method to mark pages as favourite.

 ![MFreak.nl](https://MFreak.nl/logo_small.png)